Nat Thewphaingam: Biography

 Nat Thewphaigam (stage name Natthew), was born on 5 June 1989, the second child of three siblings.
 He graduated with a bachelor's degree in management from the Faculty of Business Administration, Kasetsart University.
 His hobbies include playing the saxophone, drawing Cartoons, collecting and building Gundam robots.
-His motto is to follow and pursue his dreams with determination to achieve his goals.
 Natthew was the winner of Thailand's Academy Fantasia Show Season 5 in 2008.
 He acted on the BBTV Channel 7 during 2009 – 2014.
 Presently, he is the only artist part of True Fantasia Group and CJ E&M.

-Because Natthew's idol is Nichkhun from 2PM, he was inspired to compete at the international level, especially in South Korea, to show that there are artists in Thailand just as talented as Nichkhun.
+He cited Nichkhun of 2PM as an inspiration for expanding his career into South Korea.
 CJ Entertainment, (a subsidiary of CJ Group in South Korea), hired Natthew as singer and artist in the joint Korean-Thai "New Natthew Project".

 Natthew is also involved in a number of charity works, most notably singing for the Japan Charity Live Concert, South Charity Live Concert, and Clean Up Day Together We Can BIG CLEAN UP DAY TOGETHER WE CAN.

 Debut in Korea

 Natthew, the winner of Thailand's Academy Fantasia, an audition program similar to Mnet's Superstar K, traveled to Korea as part of the Korean-Thai joint project, "New Natthew Project".
-Through the joint venture by CJ E&M and Thailand's CP Group, the singer was assisted by a full staff to not only make his Korean debut but with the aim for him to become a global star.
-In Korea, Natthew would undergo a rigorous K-Pop style training regimen to take his image beyond a ballad singer to a global star.
+The joint venture by CJ E&M and Thailand's CP Group managed his Korean debut, which included vocal and dance training.

 Natthew said about his new ventures, "I′m aiming to be recognized by Korean fans as an artist instead of remaining a foreign singer who has thought to visit Korea.
 I hope to become an artist that helps the exchange of culture between Thailand and Korea."

 Natthew created a fan club which he dubbed "Universe," because he sees his fans like the stars that are always in the sky, even when invisible during the daytime.
 When Natthew faces difficulties, just as the stars are always present, his fans are always there to look to for encouragement.